NikolaPopovic71/Python_OOP_GUI_Tkinter/Python_file_with_classes.md

         self.password = password
 ```

-So, this "self" is related to a specific object, our real person or user (self => user1, user2 and so on)
+So, this "self" is related to a specific object, our real person or user (self => user1, user2 and so on).

 This allows us to create objects in the following way:

 ``` py